Search

 The Kirkpatrick Model promotes evidence-based decision-making.
 After all, it provides a structured approach to gathering data and assessing the impact of your training.

-With all this data at your fingertips, you can make informed decisions about how to allocate your resources and adjust training strategies.
+With all this data at your fingertips, you can then make informed decisions about how to allocate your resources and adjust training strategies.
 This, in turn, helps you to maximise the return on your training investment.

 6. Supports Continuous Improvement